ibm-cloud-docs/Cloudant/offerings/bluemix.md

 - This plan is necessary for HIPAA compliance and must be selected at provisioning time.
 - Users can choose to bring-your-own-key (BYOK) with customer-managed encryption keys with {{site.data.keyword.IBM_notm}} Key Protect for all environments provisioned 1 January 2020 or later.
 All {{site.data.keyword.cloudant_short_notm}} runs on encrypted disks, but in order to BYOK, the Dedicated Hardware plan is required.
 BYOK encryption details have to be chosen at provisioning time and the feature isn't available for already-provisioned Dedicated Hardware plan environments.
 - For Dedicated Hardware environments provisioned after 1 January 2019, all Standard plan instances that are deployed on them include both private (internal) endpoints and public endpoints.
 Using private endpoints allows customers to connect to an {{site.data.keyword.cloudant_short_notm}} instance through the internal {{site.data.keyword.cloud}} network to avoid upstream application traffic from going over the public network and incurring bandwidth charges.
 For more information, see [Service Endpoint documentation](https://cloud.ibm.com/docs/resources?topic=resources-service-endpoints){:new_window}{: external} for details about enabling Service Endpoints for your {{site.data.keyword.cloud}} account.
 Private endpoints aren't available for the Dedicated Hardware plan if provisioned in an EU-managed environment.
 - Users of an {{site.data.keyword.cloudant_short_notm}} Dedicated Hardware plan environment can employ IP allowlisting by contacting support.
-IP allolisting configuration applies to all instances that are running on the environment.
+IP allowlisting configuration applies to all instances that are running on the environment.

 You can provision one or more Standard plan instances on a single Dedicated Hardware environment.
 The Dedicated Hardware environment expands or contracts as needed based on the throughput capacity and data that is used by the Standard plan instances.
 An {{site.data.keyword.cloudant_short_notm}} Dedicated Hardware plan instance has a fixed price that is an addition to the consumption pricing of any Standard plan instances deployed on it.
 Billing is prorated daily, with a 1-month minimum duration charged for the environment.
 Provisioning of an {{site.data.keyword.cloudant_short_notm}} Dedicated Hardware plan is asynchronous and can take 5-7 business days.
 To create an {{site.data.keyword.cloudant_short_notm}} Dedicated Hardware plan instance and provision a Standard plan instance on it, follow the [Creating and leveraging an {{site.data.keyword.cloudant_short_notm}} Dedicated Hardware plan instance on {{site.data.keyword.cloud_notm}}](/docs/Cloudant?topic=Cloudant-creating-and-leveraging-an-ibm-cloudant-dedicated-hardware-plan-instance-on-ibm-cloud#creating-and-leveraging-an-ibm-cloudant-dedicated-hardware-plan-instance-on-ibm-cloud) tutorial.